ministryofjustice/openregister-client/README.rst

     :target: https://github.com/ministryofjustice/openregister-client/actions

-Please report bugs and open pull requests on `GitHub`_.

 Use ``python setup.py test`` to run all tests.

-Distribute a new version by updating the ``VERSION`` tuple in ``openregister_client/__init__.py`` and publishing a release in GitHub (this triggers a GitHub Actions workflow to automatically upload it).
+Distribute a new version by updating the ``VERSION`` tuple in ``openregister_client/__init__.py`` and publishing a release in `GitHub`_ (this triggers a GitHub Actions workflow to automatically upload it).
 Alternatively, run ``python setup.py sdist bdist_wheel upload`` locally.

 To-do